 The European Observatory on Health Systems and Policies (henceforth EOHSP, 2001 and 2009), has documented that, since 1978, the Italian Health System (NHS) has been a regionally based national health service that provides universal coverage, free of charge at the point of service.
-The National Health Fund is financed by health contributions that are income-related through a system of regressive payroll taxes.11 The central government then allocates resources among the regions according to the population weighted by age, historical expenditures, and other criteria (see France et al., 2005 for details).
-Regions provide health services through their networks, i.e., ambulatories and hospitals.12 Regions must comply with some basic national guidelines, such as universal access and comprehensiveness, but are rather autonomous in the provision of services.
-In particular, two major health reforms, in 1992-'93 and 1997-'98, introduced clear principles of decentralization for the health services' administration.
+The National Health Fund is financed by health contributions that are income-related through a system of regressive payroll taxes.11 The central government then allocates resources among the regions according to the population weighted by age, historical expenditures, and other criteria (see France, Taroni, and Donatini 2005 for details).
+Eventually, regions provide health services through their networks, i.e. ambulatories and hospitals.
 Often regions spent more than planned.
-During the period of interest, any ex-post financial discrepancy has been fully financed by the central government (see Caruso, 2001).
+During the period of interest, any ex-post financial discrepancy has been fully financed by the central government (see Caruso 2001).
+In summary, during our period of analysis 1995-2002, the NHS funding has been mainly centralized at the national level, while the responsibility for health care provision has been delegated to regional governments.
+However, notice that, during the following years, in order to limit the regional spending in health the financing of the health care system has been progressively transferred into the hands of the regions.
+In order to support the view that regional governments ultimately set health related expenditures and that our data on government expenditure have a non-systematic regional component, we provide empirical evidence based on the notion of 'close elections' in Appendix E.